 UCAS Reference Information

-Predicted A-Level grades are based upon AS results, internal assessments and examinations as well as the professional judgement of our academic teaching staff.
+Predicted A-Level grades are based upon internal assessments and examinations as well as the professional judgement of our academic teaching staff.

-In the summer of 2016, all A-Level examinations were passed, with an impressive 39% of all subjects achieving the top A* grade.
-Over half the year group (43 girls) passed all their examinations with all A* or A grades.
+In the summer of 2017, all A-Level examinations were passed, with an impressive 30.2% of all subjects achieving the top A* grade (compared with 8.3% nationally).
+Over half the year group (37 girls) passed all their examinations with all A* or A grades and 75.1% of all A Level exams taken were passed at the top A* and A grades.
 These results are consistent with those of previous years.
-This year, 82% of subjects were passed at the top A* and A grades.

 Higher Education Advice